biya-coin/biyaliquid-docs/.gitbook/infra/validator-mainnet/canonical-chain-upgrade.md

 - The compiled time stamp (e.g. `20250802-1910`)
 - The compiler (e.g. `Go go1.23.9 (amd64)`)

-You can verify that these **match** the values stated in the [Biyachain chain releases](https://github.com/biya-coin/biyachain-chain-releases/releases) page on Github.
+You can verify that these **match** the values stated in the [Biya Chain chain releases](https://github.com/biya-coin/biyachain-chain-releases/releases) page on Github.

 ## History of Canonical Chain Upgrades